richard-hathaway-897/2022-msia423-hathaway-richard-project/README.md

    6. `test_remove_outliers.py` - Unit tests for functions in remove_outliers.py
    7. `test_train_model.py` - Unit tests for functions in train_model.py
    8. `test_validate.py` - Unit tests for functions in validate.py
-9. `app.py` - Executable script that runs the web application
+10. `app.py` - Executable script that runs the web application
-10. `README.md` - Repository README
+11. `README.md` - Repository README
-11. `requirements.txt` - Environment requirements file
+12. `requirements.txt` - Environment requirements file
-12. `run.py` - Executable script for running steps in the model pipeline
+13. `run.py` - Executable script for running steps in the model pipeline
-13. `run-pipeline.sh` - The bash script for executing all steps in the pipeline at once.
+14. `run-pipeline.sh` - The bash script for executing all steps in the pipeline at once.

-## Running the app
+## Running the code

+### run.py instructions

+The main executable script, `run.py` can take the following options as the first commandline argument: `create_db`, `fetch`, `clean`, `generate_features`, `train_model`, `predict`, and `evaluate`.

+The allowable flags for each of these options are discussed in the steps below.

 ### 1. Initialize the database
 #### Build the image